We Have No Chance of Closing the Wealth Gaps in America Unless We Help Children Get the Right Start in the First Three Years of Life

 Children who can’t read are much more likely to drop out of school.

 We imprison more people than any country on the planet by a large measure.
 When we look at our African American males in their thirties who have dropped out of high school, we see that 60 percent of the dropouts are actually in jail today and the sad and painful truth is that 80 percent of the dropouts will spend time in jail over their lifetime.

 By contrast, when we look at African American males who have graduated from high school, we see about 10 percent in jail.

-Ten percent in jail is a horrible and painful number and 10 percent in jail reflects some serious discrimination and major and multiple inequities in various aspects of our communities and our legal system — but we need to understand that 60 percent in jail is even more horrible and the functional reality is that we can now know with more than 80 percent accuracy by age 3 who will be dropping out of school.
+Ten percent in jail is a horrible, wrong, and painful number and 10 percent in jail reflects some serious discrimination and major and multiple inequities in various aspects of our communities and our legal system — but we each need to recognize and understand that 60 percent in jail is even more horrible than 10 percent and the functional reality is that we can now know with more than 80 percent accuracy by age 3, based on the neuron connections that happened for each child in the first two years who will be dropping out of school.

 Learning readiness is key.

-Learning readiness at age 3 depends on the neuron connections that were formed in the children’s brains in those first three years, and we know that those connections can all be created and supported in each and every child if we do the right things now as a country to make the right things available to each and every child in those first months and years.
+Learning readiness at age 3 depends on the neuron connections that were formed in the children’s brains in those first three years., We know that those connections can all be created and supported in each and every child if we do the right things now as a country to make the right things available to each and every child in those first months and first years.

 Other countries have similar incarceration patterns.
 They have far fewer people in jail in other countries, but that particular pattern is very similar.